inn-ctrl/SQL-Transan-Project/starting_with_questions.md

 SQL Queries:
+Products ordered in each country:

+SELECT country, "productQuantity", "v2ProductName" FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+ORDER BY "productQuantity"

+Products ordered in each city:

+SELECT city, "productQuantity", "v2ProductName"
+FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+AND city != 'not available in demo dataset'
+AND city != '(not set)'
+ORDER BY "productQuantity"

 Answer:

+Observation analysis of product categories in countries:

+*spain is an outlier and USA are outliers compared to other countries *buyers bought specific products in larger quantities in these countries

+Observatin analysis of product categories in cities:

+* Madrid and USA cities are outliers outlier
+* Specific products were bought in larger quantities in these cities compared to others (Madrid, Atlanta, Salem)

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

-SQL Queries:
+SQL Queries: (To get top-selling product from each country/city, we use a window function that ranks all countries/cities based on the product quantities, then use a subquery to filter only those countries with the first rank.

 --a. top-selling product from each country
+/*Main query*/
 SELECT *
 FROM (
---1. rank every product based on countries and order them by product names
+--1. rank every product based on countries and order them by product names in a subquery
 	SELECT al.*,
 	RANK() OVER(partition by country ORDER BY"v2ProductName"  ) as product_rank
 	FROM all_sessions al